 - 36. Why is the strait near the tip of South America named the Strait of Magellan? [chap.
-19]

-→ - 37.
+19] → Ferdinand Magellan sailed through the strait as he traveled to the Orient - 37.
 What mistaken idea did Magellan have that led him to believe that if he went west from Africa he would find a short-cut to the Spice Islands (the Moluccas)? [chap.
+19] → he thought the Pacific Ocean was very small, much smaller than the Atlantic

-19] → - 38.
-How did Magellan die? [chap.
-19] → - 39.
+- 38. How did Magellan die? [chap.
+19] → killed in a war with the enemies of Filipinos he had befriended - 39.
 Magellan, we are told, was faced with a problem other explorers would face: how do you deal with your new friends' enemies?-What do you think? - 40.
 How many ships and men were still alive when Magellan's voyage returned back to Spain after nearly three years? [chap.
-19] → - 41.
+19] → one ship and eighteen men - 41.
 Why was America named after Amerigo Vespucci when others had come to the land before him? [chap.
-20] → - 42.
+20] → he wrote about his trips, whereas the others had not.
+He was associated with the lands about which he wrote and his name was put on a map of the "New World" and it stuck - 42.
 In 15th century Europe what religion did most people practice? [chap.
-21] → - 43.
+21] → Roman Catholicism - 43.
 Who was Martin Luther? [chap.
-21] → - 44.
+21]

+→ German man who wrote a list of 95 things that he thought the Catholic Church should change, which was the beginning of the Protestant Reformation - 44.
 What is one of the most important reasons for studying history? [chap.
-21] → - 45.
+21] → to learn from the mistakes of the past, in order not to repeat them - 45.
 What happened during the Spanish Inquisition? [chap.
-21] → - 46.
+21] → Queen Isabella had a special court to force people to become Catholic, be tortured, or leave the country - 46.
 Is it right to try to force others to think as you do?
 Why or why not?
 Is it possible to force others to think as you do?
 What can you force other people to do?

-- (ca. 1480-1521) leads first global circumnavigation (1519-1522) - Iberian Peninsula; Seville, Spain (map 3) - Moluccas/Spice Islands; Indonesia; Philippine Islands; Papua New Guinea (map 4) - Peru; Patagonia; Straits of Magellan; Magellan's Journey (map 6)
+- Iberian Ferdinand Magellan (ca. 1480-1521) leads first global circumnavigation (1519-1522) - 🕙 Iberian Peninsula 🧐; Seville, Spain 🛈 (map 3) - Moluccas/Spice Islands 4; Indonesia 5; Philippine Islands 6; Papua New Guinea 7 (map 4) - Peru 2; Patagonia 3; Straits of Magellan 4; Magellan's Journey 5 (map 6)